- Reviewed: 1 December 2023, 09:25 NZDT

 Landmine fields are a danger in remote areas of the northern regions of Arica-Parinacota, Tarapaca and Antofagasta in the north and in the southern regions of Magallanes and Antártica, near the border with Argentina.
 Many landmines are located in border areas.

-Although most of these areas are clearly marked and a demining programme is underway, some signs and fences are old and damaged, and may be difficult to spot.
-Travellers should check with local authorities before travelling to these areas, not enter restricted areas, stick to clearly marked roads, use official border crossings only and observe all warning signs.
+Although most of these areas are clearly marked and are being demined, some signs and fences are old and damaged, and may be difficult to spot.
+Travellers should check with local authorities before travelling to these areas, not enter restricted areas, stick to clearly marked roads, use official border crossings only, and observe all warning signs.

 Chile is located in an active seismic zone and the most common natural disasters are earthquakes and volcanic eruptions.
-Other less frequent emergencies include flooding, forest fires, mudslides (which can leave rural communities isolated) and tsunamis.
+Other less frequent emergencies include flooding, forest fires, mudslides and tsunamis.

-Chile has a number of active volcanoes and there is a continuing risk of eruption from several of them.
-Ashfall from previous eruptions has caused major disruption to air travel within Chile and to and from neighbouring countries in the past.
+Chile has a number of active volcanoes, several of which pose a continued risk of eruption.
+Ashfall from previous eruptions has caused major disruption to air travel in the region.

-New Zealanders should monitor local media reports and follow any restrictions and instructions issued by the local authorities.
+New Zealanders should monitor local media reports and follow any restrictions and instructions issued by the local authorities, including evacuations.
 Chilean civil defence authorities use a series of colour codes to convey the public level of threat involved in any emergency event.
 Information and current alerts (in Spanish) are available on Chile’s National Emergency Office website.